lifeofandra

 From Seoul to Scarborough

-I have a few favorite places I always go to whenever I'm there but there's also new areas to discover with each ocassion.
-If I just want to relax, I always prefer smaller towns rather than big sea-side resorts.
-You might be less spoilt for choice when it comes to attractions or activities when you go to smaller places but there's only so many things you can do in a two-day relaxing trip anyway.
+I have a few favourite places I always go to whenever I'm there but there are also new areas to discover with each occasion.
+If I just want to relax, I always prefer smaller towns rather than big seaside resorts.
+You might be less spoilt for choice when it comes to attractions or activities when you go to smaller places but there are only so many things you can do in a two-day relaxing trip anyway.

 It's a good place for families to go as well, not just for people like me looking to escape for a few days.
 Scarborough Castle, Sea Life Centre and all the activities you can find both in North and South Bay should be enough to choose from, no matter the age or reason for being there.